zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 The IF and Divide functions are retained.
 During execution, the first parameter of IF is set to “false”, and the expression of the second parameter Divide  is not evaluated.
 Division by zero is normal.

 MaxCompute 2.0 supports division constant folding.
 An error is returned.
-For example:
+As shown in the following:

 Incorrect syntax: